hms-11/CoopCommand/README.md

 - The BLYNK app is pretty basic, and not what I would like it to be.
 Improved integration (image showing in the app/10 second video stream) would be preffered, will look into AWS or other server hosting solutions.

+# PLANNED UPGRADES:

+- Improve BLYNK app with either onboard image display, or ~10 second video display in app with button press as opposed to emailing a picture.
+Would result in a much improved UX.

+- Figure out what is up with the multi-button press sometimes required.

+- Improved EEPROM setting saves with more user settings being saved to EEPROM (currently door close light level, water heat on and ventilation fan on temps are saved).

+- "self configuration" of system on startup.
+I would like the door to run an initial cycle on first power-on so it can self test motor connections and adjust if connected "backwards"

+- Easy deployment of CoopCam.
+Would like users to log into a self-hosted website on the ESP32-Cam, input their Wifi info and Blynk Authorization certificate. then have the system reboot on their network, attached to their Blynk app.